GStreamer/gstreamer/markdown/design/missing-plugins.md

 document yet, but the proposal is flexible enough to accommodate this in the future should the need arise.

-## missing demuxer
+### missing demuxer

 Typically after running typefind on the data we determine the type of the file.
-If there is no plugin found for the type, a "missing-plugin" element message is posted by decodebin with the following fields: Type set to "decoder", detail set to the caps for witch no plugin was found.
+If there is no plugin found for the type, a `missing-plugin` element message is posted by decodebin with the following fields: Type set to "decoder", detail set to the caps for witch no plugin was found.
 Optionally the friendly name can be filled in as well.

-## missing decoder
+### missing decoder

 The demuxer will dynamically create new pads with specific caps while it figures out the contents of the container format.
 Decodebin tries to find the decoders for these formats in the registry.
-If there is no decoder found, a "missing-plugin" element message is posted by decodebin with the following
+If there is no decoder found, a `missing-plugin` element message is posted by decodebin with the following
 fields: Type set to "decoder", detail set to the caps for which no plugin was found.
 Optionally the friendly name can be filled in as well.
 There is no distinction made between the missing demuxer and decoder at the application level.

-## missing element
+### missing element

 Decodebin and playbin will create a set of helper elements when they set up their decoding pipeline.
 These elements are typically colorspace, sample rate, audio sinks,...
 Their presence on the system is required for the functionality of decodebin.
-It is typically a package dependency error if they are not present but in case of a corrupted system the following "missing-plugin" element message will be emitted: type set to "element", detail set to the element factory name and the friendly name optionally set to a description of the element's functionality in the decoding pipeline.
+It is typically a package dependency error if they are not present but in case of a corrupted system the following `missing-plugin` element message will be emitted: type set to "element", detail set to the element factory name and the friendly name optionally set to a description of the element's functionality in the decoding pipeline.